varun252k4/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: "User Story"
+name: User Story
-about: "Template for creating user stories"
+about: Template for creating user stories
-title: "User Story: "
+title: 'User Story: '
-labels: "user story"
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **As a** [role]